metio/terraform-provider-k8s/docs/data-sources/capsule_clastix_io_tenant_v1beta2_manifest.md

 Required:

-- `operator` (String) Represents a scope's relationship to a set of values.
-Valid operators are In, NotIn, Exists, DoesNotExist.
+- `operator` (String) Represents a scope's relationship to a set of values.Valid operators are In, NotIn, Exists, DoesNotExist.
 - `scope_name` (String) The name of the scope that the selector applies to.

 Optional:

 - `values` (List of String) An array of string values.
-If the operator is In or NotIn, the values array must be non-empty.
-If the operator is Exists or DoesNotExist, the values array must be empty.
-This array is replaced during a strategic merge patch.
+If the operator is In or NotIn,the values array must be non-empty.
+If the operator is Exists or DoesNotExist,the values array must be empty.This array is replaced during a strategic merge patch.